tchajed/sys-verif-docker/README.md

-# Coq docker container
+# Rocq docker container

-Docker container for courses using Coq.
-This setup was created for CS 839: Systems Verification, taught in Fall 2024 at UW-Madison.
+Docker container for courses using the Rocq Prover.
+This setup was created for CS 839: Systems Verification, taught in Fall 2024 and Fall 2025 at UW-Madison.

-The setup is intended to make it easy to get started with Coq using VS Code with a prepared Dev Container.
+The setup is intended to make it easy to get started with Rocq using VS Code with a prepared Dev Container.

 ## Using the container